 What is the Texas Worker’s Compensation Act, and how can it limit or bar my recovery?

-A recent example — Berkel & Company Contractors Inc. vs. Tyler Lee and Leigh Ann Lee
+Berkel & Company Contractors Inc. v.
+Tyler Lee and Leigh Ann Lee

 Why is this case so important?

 This case gave clarity regarding the second exception to workers’ comp preclusion of liability.
 Because one of the exceptions requires an injury to be fatal, plaintiffs often bring claims under the exception having to do with the injury being a result of an intentional tort.

 This ruling will be used in the future by construction companies to establish what is considered an intentional tort, for purpose of avoiding workers’ comp preclusion from recovery.
 Michael P. Fleming & Associates has experience dealing with workers’ comp disputes, both on the plaintiff’s side as well as on the defense’s side.
 Every scenario is different, contact us today for free advice on how you should proceed.

 Workers who are injured while working for companies that do not carry worker’s compensation insurance are free to bring claims against the employer.
 These types of claims are know as “non-subscriber” cases because the employer does not subscribe to the worker’s compensation program.